 This course is designed for students interested in working in group care and educational programs that enroll children from infancy to early adolescence.
 The course focuses on preventive health and safety practices in group care environments for both children and adults and integration of these practices into everyday program planning and development.
 Introduction will also be provided regarding the laws, regulations, standards, plicies and procedures and child development curriculum related to child nutrition, health and safety.
-Topics will include prevention and recognition of infectious disease, immunization, dental and mental health, child nutrition, menu planning, sanitary food handling, prevetion of injury, emergenbcy preparedness and evacuation, providing services for children with special needs and child abouse prevention, identification and reporting responsibilities.
+Topics will include prevention and recognition of infectious disease, immunization, dental and mental health, child nutrition, menu planning, sanitary food handling, prevetion of injury, emergency preparedness and evacuation, providing services for children with special needs and child abouse prevention, identification and reporting responsibilities.
 The importance of prgoram collaboration with families and health professionals will asl be addressed.
 The course meets the Department of Scial Services Classification Indicator DS7 and the State of California Department of Education Title 5 Child Development Permit.

-12. CHILD GROWTH AND DEVELOPMENT [CD106 RHC]
+MV-1 SEM-1 12.
+CHILD GROWTH AND DEVELOPMENT [CD106 RHC] Prerequisite(s): Principal recommendation.
 Rio Hondo Course.
 This course provides an overview of human growth from conception to adolescence.
 The theories of development relevant to life through the teenage years are introduced and the social, emotional, cognitive and physical aspects of these early stages of life are addressed.
 This course is appropriate for students preparing for a profession working with children and their families or those interested in furthering their understanding of child and adolescent development.
 This course is also designed to meet the Department of Social Service Classification DS1 and applies toward the State of California Title 5 requirement for the Child Development Permit.

-13. INTRODUCTION TO CHICANO STUDIES [CHST101 RHC]
+EM-1 MV-1 SEM-1 13.
+INTRODUCTION TO CHICANO STUDIES [CHST101 RHC]